Green-Avocado/Etwahl/README.md

-# etwahl
+# Etwahl

-Bind MIDI signals to keystrokes
+Bind MIDI signals to keystrokes.

+(Work in progress)